Home / Career Guides / Physician Assistant (PA)

 What skills are required to become a physician assistant?

-PAs should have strong communication skills as they frequently interact with patients, families, and other healthcare professionals.
+PAs should have strong communication skills as they frequently interact with patients, families, and other healthcare pros.
 They should also be detail-oriented and have a solid knowledge of medical treatment procedures and medications.
 Strong critical thinking skills and decision-making abilities are also necessary, given the high-stakes nature of medical care.

 What type of training does a physician assistant need?